 Kanapaha Botanical Gardens is comprised of 24 major collections visually accessible from a 1 ½ mile paved walkway.
 These include the state's largest public display of bamboos and the largest herb garden in the Southeast.
 Some of Kanapaha's gardens are organized taxonomically; others demonstrate principles of ecology or natural selection.
 Kanapaha's signature plants include a premier stand of Chinese royal bamboo (Wong Chuk), and--during the warm months--giant Victoria water lilies and Asian snake arums.
 The months offering the most color are June through September.
-Excluding special events like our Spring Garden Festival and Moonlight Walk, dogs are permitted on leashes.
-For more information on the various specialty gardens found at Kanapaha click here
+Except during special events, like our Spring Garden Festival and Moonlight Walk, dogs are permitted on leashes.

 Kanapaha's walkways are largely wheelchair accessible and benches, gazebos and other rest stations are liberally spaced throughout the facility.
-Dogs are permitted.
 An exceptional gift shop offers a varied and unusual array of items including original art and treasures from the natural world.
-For information on admission prices and hours of operation click here.

 Kanapaha hosts many special events throughout the year including North Central Florida's premier horticultural event, the Spring Garden Festival.
 Another must-see is our Moonlight Walk when the paths and meadows are illuminated by special laser lights and more than 1500 luminaries; live music is featured as well.
 And we host our annual Winter Bamboo Sale during January and February.

 Kanapaha Botanical Gardens also offers with both indoor and outdoor rental for wedding ceremonies, wedding receptions, meetings, retreats, conferences and other social functions.